Guide to Work, Study, Travel and Living Abroad

 • Any extra activities not specified under "services included"

-The biggest downside in the program description above is food not being included, since when you are out in the field working all day, nourishment becomes a singular obsession.
-Given the vagueness of the program description, much does not fall under "services included," and that could be a cause for concern when it comes to your true cost to participate.
+The biggest downside in the program description above is that food is not included.
+When you are out in the field working all day, nourishment becomes a singular obsession.
+Given the vagueness of the program description, much does not fall under "services included," which could cause concern regarding your actual participation cost.
 Look for a program that offers more details.
-You should be comfortable with the basic package.
+It would be best if you were comfortable with the basic package.

 The following is an excerpt of the description from an ad for the field school I decided to attend: the Maya Research Program.